flowmatters/sourceRy/README.md

 ## Configuring the Source Model

 sourceRy runs Source using the Source External Interface (aka the Command Line Tool).
-The command line tool allows the modification of global expressions, which are configured by the user, and the retrieval of time-series results from global expressions as well as from other recorders.
+The command line tool allows the modification of simple functions, which are configured by the user, and the retrieval of time-series results from other functions as well or from other result recorders.

-Using sourceRy requires configuring your Source model with appropriate global expressions, both for manipulating the model and for retrieving results for post-processing.
+Using sourceRy requires configuring your Source model with appropriate functions, both for manipulating the model and for retrieving results for post-processing.

-Refer to the Source user guide for more detail on the Expression Editor in general and Global Expressions in particular.
+Refer to the Source user guide for more detail on the Function Editor.

-### Configuring Global Expressions for Parameterisation
+### Configuring Source Functions for Parameterisation

-The external interface allows for setting the value of a global expression to a numeric value.
-For this to have an effect on the model, the global expression needs to be referenced in another expression, which is either directly attached to a model parameter, or is itself used in another global which is ultimately used in an expression attached to a parameter.
+The external interface allows for setting the value of a function to a numeric value.
+For this to have an effect on the model, the function needs to be referenced in another expression, which is either directly attached to a model parameter, or is itself used in another function which is ultimately used in a function attached to a parameter.

-Where the global expression is to map directly to an existing model parameter, the Metaparameter Explorer (in the Tools menu in Source) can be used to configure both the global expression and the parameter expression.
-The Metaparameter Explorer can be used to assign the same global expression to multiple parameters, allowing multiple parameters to be ‘locked’ together.

-Refer to the Source user guide for more detail on the Metaparameter Explorer.

-### Configuring Global Expressions for Outputs
+### Configuring Functions for Outputs

-Global expressions provide a convenient way to get output from Source, particularly in automation contexts such as sourceRy.
-Used in this way, global expressions offer:
+Functions provide a convenient way to get output from Source, particularly in automation contexts such as sourceRy.
+Used in this way, functions offer:

-* A simple, user defined text string to identify the right column in the output file (eg `$endofsystem`)
+* A simple, user defined label to identify the correct column in the output file (eg `$endofsystem`)
 * The ability to incorporate multiple model outputs into one prior to output (eg = `$endofsystem = $outflow1 + $outflow2 + $outflow3`)
-* The ability to keep the same output (and not have to change the logic in R) even when the underlying model evolves, by changing the formula of the global expressions (eg `$endofsystem = $outflow1 + $outflow2 + $outflow3 + $outflow4`)
+* The ability to keep the same output (and not have to change the logic in R) even when the underlying model evolves, by changing the formula of the function (eg `$endofsystem = $outflow1 + $outflow2 + $outflow3 + $outflow4` when another outflow is added)

-To create a global expression for output, open the expression editor, switch the global expressions tab and create a new global.
-In this global, configure local expression variables for accessing at least one other value from within the model (eg `$flowAtKeyNode = Gauge Node 5 / Downstream Flow / Volume`) and use this (or these) in the formula for the global (eg `$myglobal = $flowAtKeyNode`).
+To create a function for output, open the function editor and create a new function, naming it with a convenient label (eg `$ImportantOutput`).
+Then, create one or more _Modelled Variables_ (eg `$VolumeSupplied`) and map these to values from within the model.
+Then, set the formula for the custom output function to use the Modelled Variables (eg `$VolumeSupplied/$VolumeOrdered`).

 ### Other Setup Issues